Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection

-Nearly identical results are obtained on changing the number of stars while at the same time rescaling the noise using

-This relation is a consequence of the weak signal limit which holds approximately in this particular case, with the approximation getting better and better on increasing the overall noise level.
-We verified that eq. \eqref{eq:rel_dthe} holds for a reasonable number of stars -- but can not do so for a number of stars beyond $N_{\rm star} \gtrsim 5000$, due to the increasing computational costs involved.
-(But see below for a method to handle such situations.)
-With $N_{\rm star} = 10^5$, relation \eqref{eq:rel_dthe} gives a noise level of $\Delta\theta_{\rm rms} = 0.01$ milli-arcseconds (mas).

-We proceed presenting two more examples, plotted in Figure \ref{fig:fisher_cross_toy2}, denoted with {\bf Case 2} and {\bf 3}.
-They represent a case where the overall noise level for astrometry $(\sigma^2)$ is reduced by a factor of 2 (Figure \ref{fig:fisher_cross_toy2} left panel), and a situation keeping the same noise properties for the astrometry set, but with the PTA system in the strong-signal (noiseless) regime (Figure \ref{fig:fisher_cross_toy2} right panel).
-The astrometric data alone do not set meaningful constraints on the SGWB properties: however, they are still able to improve the constraining power of the PTA data exploiting cross-correlations among data sets.
-The improvement can be significant if the PTA datasets are not in the strong signal regime; however, it is much smaller if that is indeed the case.
+\textbf{Case 2:} {We proceed by presenting one more example, plotted in the right panel of \cref{fig:fisher_cross_toy1}, keeping the same noise properties for the astrometry set, but with the PTA system in the strong-signal (noiseless) regime.
+We see that the improvement in constraints with the addition of astrometry can be sizeable if the PTA datasets are not in the strong signal regime; however, it is much smaller if that is indeed the case.}